namteckor/subnet-scanner/README.md

 **Only use on networks that you own and have explicit authorization to scan!**

+## Disclaimer
+Users take full responsibility for any actions performed using this tool.
+The author accepts no liability for damage caused by this tool.
+If these terms are not acceptable to you, then do not use this tool.

 ## Usage
 &ensp;# sudo ./subnet-scanner A.B.C.D/E [-r] [-n] [-a] [-N] [-h]
 &ensp;&ensp;[ -r | --rustscan ] perform rustscan scan